Impact of the Fizeau drag effect on Goos-H\"{a}nchen shifts in graphene: Numerical results and discussions

-The GH reflection shifts under the effect of Fizeau drag vary in a similar manner as in Fig. \ref{4} with increasing the number electron density $n$ of the charged particles in graphene.
-This is shown in Fig. \ref{5} with three different number densities.
-We find that both spatial and angular shifts of the forward mode increase with increasing $n$ from 1 -- 4.5 $\times$10$^{12}$cm$^{-2}$ as shown in Fig. \ref{5} (a) and (b).
-We also see that the angle of TIR is slightly shifted toward low incident angles with increasing $n$ for both spatial and angular shifts of the backward modes.
-This is in agreement with previous work by Cheng \textit{ et al.}~\cite{cheng2014giant} where the GH shifts were shown to decrease with decreasing Fermi energy.
-The Fermi energy in graphene varies with the number density as $\epsilon_F= \hbar v_F \sqrt{\pi n}$ and $n$ is further modified by Eq.~(\ref{LT3}) to account for the Fizeau effect in our studied structure.
+The GH reflection shifts, influenced by the Fizeau drag, exhibit similar variations as depicted in Fig. \ref{4}, with an increase in the number density $n$ of charged particles in graphene.
+This relationship is illustrated in Fig. \ref{5} across four different number densities.
+It is observed that both the spatial and angular shifts of the backward mode amplify with the rising $n$ within the range of 0.5$\times$ 10$^{12}$ to 2 $\times$ 10$^{12}$ cm$^{-2}$, as illustrated in Fig. \ref{5} (a) and (b).
+We also see that the resonant angle for the given wavelength is slightly shifted toward low incident angles with increasing $n$ for both spatial and angular shifts of the backward modes.
+In a normal graphene channel, Cheng et al.~\cite{cheng2014giant} noted a comparable rise in angular shifts with the augmentation of Fermi energy $\epsilon_F$ for light of frequency $\omega$ = 5 THz.
+Given that $\epsilon_F= \hbar v_F \sqrt{\pi n}$ in graphene, our results are compatible with those observed in~\cite{cheng2014giant}.
+Nevertheless, $n$ is further modified by Eq.~(\ref{LT3}) to account for the Fizeau effect in our studied structure.
+Conversely, Wu et al.~\cite{Wu2017giant} observed a reduction in angular shift as Fermi energy increased.
+It is important to note that their investigation focused on the quantum Hall regime, employing a beam with a waist of $w_0$ = 1 mm and a frequency of $\omega/2\pi$ = 1 THz.

 The profiles of GH shifts under the effect of Fizeau drag exhibit strong variations with changing incident wavelength $\lambda$.
 These variations are depicted in Fig. \ref{6} for the reflection coefficients and GH reflection shifts of both forward and backward beams.
-Multiple peaks, due to the wavelength dependence of the transfer matrix, can be observed in the reflection coefficient of each mode, as illustrated in Fig. \ref{6} (a), corresponding to the angles at which the GH shifts of the reflected wave abruptly increase.
+Multiple peaks, due to the wavelength dependence of the transfer matrix, can be observed in the reflection coefficient of each mode, as illustrated in Fig. \ref{6} ($a_i$), corresponding to the angles at which the GH shifts of the reflected wave abruptly increase.
 We focus on a small range of angles between 40$^\circ$ and 45$^\circ$ to clearly observe the behavior of spatial and angular shifts for both modes.
 Moreover, the three wavelengths are chosen randomly to demonstrate that our model works well across the entire visible frequency range.